 Then run this to restore your xorg.conf file to default:

 dpkg-reconfigure -phigh xserver-xorg

-The computer should boot now using the open source "radeon" drivers, (it is important to keep these installed for a backup for this exact reason).
+The computer should boot now using the open source "radeon" drivers.
+(It is important to keep these installed for a backup for this exact reason).
 If it doesn't boot with the radeon drivers automatically, edit the xorg.conf file manually:

 Where it says "Device" you want to type "radeon" or "ati" in the "Driver" field, so it looks like this: